 The Common Culprits

 The best first step is to start with identifying common mistakes that pop up, sometimes even before you clip in.
 Christine suggest starting with your seat.
 “So often riders are either too low or high or too far forward or back in the saddle,” explains Christine.
 “These issues can cause discomfort in the joints as well as muscle engagement imbalances and reduced efficiency.”
-Christine’s rule of thumb is to make sure that when one foot is at the bottom of the pedal stroke that there is a slight bend in the knee and when that other leg is at the top of the pedal stroke that the knee is directly over the ball of the foot.
+Christine’s rule of thumb is to make sure that when when the foot is at the bottom of the pedal stroke, there should be a slight bend in the knee; when the leg is in the front of the pedal stroke (think the 3:00 position on a clock face, looking at the drive side of the bike), the knee should be directly over the ball of the foot.
 “You’ll need to adjust the fore and aft of the saddle in order to achieve this alignment,” says Christine, “and you’ll also want to adjust your handlebars to make sure your reach is at a comfortable distance.
 It’s best to recruit a buddy to make sure your alignment is right, notes Christine, since they will have the best perspective to confirm that your setup looks correct.

 Once you start pedaling, make sure your leg movement involves both pushing and pulling, says Robin.
 “Think: push forward, push down, pull backward and pull up–in that order,“ she explains.
 “Instead of looking like the up and down movement of a sewing machine, think of engaging your hamstrings and glutes to glide the pedal up in a circular motion.”